godotengine/godot-docs/classes/class_displayserver.rst

 Sets the maximum luminance in nits (cd/m²) for HDR output by the window specified by ``window_id``.
 If ``max_luminance`` is negative, the window uses the screen's maximum luminance that is reported by the operating system.
 By default, this luminance is set to ``-1.0`` for every window.
 Typically this property should be left at this default value, but may optionally be exposed through in-game settings to allow the player to correct an inaccurate maximum luminance reported by the operating system.
 See also :ref:`window_get_hdr_output_current_max_luminance()<class_DisplayServer_method_window_get_hdr_output_current_max_luminance>` and :ref:`window_get_hdr_output_max_luminance()<class_DisplayServer_method_window_get_hdr_output_max_luminance>`.

+\ **Note:** This method is only implemented on macOS and Windows.
+Other platforms will always use the screen's maximum luminance that is reported by the operating system.

 .. rst-class:: classref-item-separator

 ----